Lujun995/lujun995.github.io/_posts/2021-09-18-Google-recruitment-puzzle.md

 Find the first 10-digit prime in the decimal expansion of 17π.

 The first 5 digits in the decimal expansion of π are 14159.
-The first 4-digit prime in the decimal expansion of π are 4159.
+The first 4-digit prime in the decimal expansion of π is 4159.
 You are asked to find the first 10-digit prime in the decimal expansion of 17π.
-First solve sub-problems (divide and conquer):
+First, solve sub-problems (divide and conquer):

 - Write a function to generate an arbitrary large expansion of a mathematical expression like π.
 Hint: You can use the standard library `decimal` or the 3rd party library `sympy` to do this
 - Write a function to check if a number is prime.
 Hint: See Sieve of Eratosthenes